I am currently a Senior Research Scientist at Google Research.

-Prior to this, I was a visiting Research Scientist at Facebook Reality Labs, exploring the intersection of Distributed Computing, Social Networks, and Augmented Reality.
-In June 2018, I graduated with my PhD in Computer Science & Engineering from the University of Washington (UW).
+Prior to this, I was a postdoc at UCSD in the CSE department, working with Kamalika Chaudhuri, Sanjoy Dasgupta, and Paul Siegel.
+Before this, I was a visiting Research Scientist at Facebook Reality Labs, exploring Distributed Computing and Augmented Reality.
+In June 2018, I received my PhD in Computer Science & Engineering from the University of Washington (UW).
 My advisor was Paul Beame, and I was a part of both the Theory and MISL groups.
 I also spent time at Microsoft Research, working with the DNA Storage and the Theory groups.
-Previously, I obtained a BS from the Department of Computer Science at the University of Illinois Urbana-Champaign (UIUC).
+I obtained my BS from the Department of Computer Science at the University of Illinois Urbana-Champaign (UIUC).

 My research explores the algorithmic foundations of fundamental data science problems.
 Recently, I've been very interested in adversarial robustness, edit distance, trace reconstruction, and explainable AI.
 Over the past few years, I have also worked on efficient clustering, similarity search, graph algorithms, and parameter estimation.
 Overall, my goal is to provide deep insight into complex tasks, invoking diverse tools from theoretical computer science, statistics, and discrete mathematics.

-(May 2021) One paper accepted to COLT 2021 on the Average-case Communication Complexity of Statistical Problems (public version coming soon!)
+(May 2021) One paper accepted to COLT 2021 on the Average-case Communication Complexity of Statistical Problems.

 (May 2021) Excited (really!) to serve as an Area Chair for NeurIPS 2021!